Ability to leave IP address field empty when creating new host

 It is also possible to make sure that the Foreman updates to the correct IP after build is complete with the following setting: Administer -> Settings -> Provisioning -> Update IP from built request.

-#2 Updated by Aditi Puntambekar 11 months ago
+#2 Updated by Aditi Puntambekar over 4 years ago

 I think even when DHCP is running on the foreman/smart proxy and IPAM is set to None, IP address field is mandatory but, the IP address assigned to the provisioned host is different than the one provided by user ( i.e. assigned by dhcp service running on the foreman proxy).
 Only, when dhcp is not running on foreman proxy, IP address is not mandatory.
 Is that right?
 Any inputs?

-#3 Updated by Daniel Lobato Garcia 10 months ago
+#3 Updated by Daniel Lobato Garcia over 4 years ago

 I think you are right.
 Also notice the use case where an user may want to create a new host on a remote compute resource (for example EC2).
 There is no reason the user should put anything in the IP field as the IP will be created and assigned by EC2 automatically on creation.